HHS/simpler-grants-gov/documentation/decisions/adr/2023-07-24-video-conferencing.md

 - Self-hosting may require technical expertise and maintenance efforts.
 - Video and audio quality may vary depending on server capacity and network conditions.

+### Meet.coop

+Meet.coop is a European based solution that provides online meeting and conferencing tools, powered by renewable energy, running on cooperatively owned infrastructure.
+Meet.coop emphasizes cooperative values, democratic governance, and shared decision-making.
+The platform's cooperative principles guide its development and operations.
+The community-driven project encourages open collaboration, knowledge sharing, and the creation of decentralized architecture

+#### Additional details and pricing

+**Pricing**:
+- Prices starting at $12 / month for 10 participants and goes up to $115 / monthe for more users.

+#### Pros
+- Prides themselves as an ethical, sustainable, and community-driven solution which aligns with Grants Equity values
+- Data ownership is with the users
+- Fosters a strong sense of community engagement and collaboration amongst its users, providing a platform for shared learning and support

+#### Cons
+- Users may not be as familiar with the Meet.coop and how to use the tool, however the tool does seem user-friendly
+- Features and capabilities are not as mature as the alternatives
+- Meet.coop may lack immediate and direct support options that come with commercial platforms
+- There may be some risks in scalability to accommodate a larger number of users and meetings.